ILIAS-eLearning/ILIAS/components/ILIAS/COPage/README.md

 - Not all contexts support internal links.
 If the "More > Link" menu does not offer the menu item "Internal Link" while editing text paragraphs, the context does not support internal links.
 If the internal link format is used anyway in a paragraph, e.g. by copying it from other sources, the outcome (both in editing and presentation) is currently undefined.

+## Anchors

+- Up to ILIAS 7, anchor targets have been rendered as a-tag with a name attribute.
+Since this is deprecated in HTML ILIAS 8 uses a span with an id tag instead.
+Since we need to prevent conflicts with IDs of other DOM elements, the anchor/id gets a prefix "copganc_".
+See https://mantis.ilias.de/view.php?id=37382

 ## Slate Handling